Was The Black Nun Of Moret Queen Maria Theresa's Illegitimate Daughter?

-Sister Louise Marie-Thérèse, the Black Nun of Moret, was a French Benedictine nun who history has remembered for a very scandalous reason: many believe she was the illegitimate daughter of Queen Maria Theresa of France and her Moorish servant, a dwarf named Nabo.
-There are varying accounts from multiple sources regarding the nun's heritage.
-Once Louise Marie-Thérèse began claiming that she was the daughter of royalty many began to speculate that her mother was the queen, who had an affair because she was sick of watching her husband, Louis XIV, cavort with other women.
+Sister Louise Marie-Thérèse, the Black Nun of Moret, was a French Benedictine nun who history remembers for a very scandalous reason: many believe she was the illegitimate daughter of Queen Maria Theresa of France and her African servant, a dwarf named Nabo.
+But there exist varying accounts from multiple sources regarding the nun's heritage.
+Once Louise Marie-Thérèse began claiming she was the daughter of royalty, many began to speculate that her mother was the queen, who had an affair because she was sick of watching her husband, Louis XIV, have affairs with other women.

-However, it's important to note that the Queen of France gave birth in front of several people who were present to confirm that a child who was born was indeed from the queen's womb.
-This practice insured that infants could not be swapped out for other babies.
-While Maria Theresa did give birth to a daughter in 1664, the same year Louise Marie-Thérèse was born, it's unclear whether the baby died at birth or whether it was the illegitimate Louise Marie-Thérèse, who was whisked away in secrecy because of her dark skin tone.
+It's important to note that the Queen of France gave birth in front of several people, who were present to confirm if the child who was born indeed came from the queen's womb; this practice insured infants could not be swapped out for other babies.
+While Maria Theresa did give birth to a daughter in 1664, the same year Louise Marie-Thérèse was born, it's unclear whether the baby died at birth or whether the child was the illegitimate Louise Marie-Thérèse, who was whisked away in secrecy because of her dark skin.

 The Queen's Daughter Reportedly Died, But Some Say She Was Hidden In A Convent

-Louise Marie-Thérèse's Father Was Probably An African Dwarf Named Nabo, Or The King Himself
+Louise Marie-Thérèse's Father Was Reportedly An African Servant Named Nabo - Or The King Himself

-The true identities of Louise Marie-Thérèse's parents are a bit mysterious, to say the least.
+The true identity of Louise Marie-Thérèse's parents remains a bit mysterious, to say the least.
 There are those who believe the queen had an affair with her servant, an African dwarf named Nabo.
-During that period of time, it was fashionable and glamorous to have diminutive servants by one's side.
-The queen and Nabo reportedly had a very close relationship, one that was perhaps also of a sexual nature.
+During that period of time, it was fashionable and glamorous to have a dwarf as a servant.
+The queen and Nabo reportedly had a very close relationship, one that was perhaps also sexual in nature.

 Others think Louis XIV was Louise Marie-Thérèse's father, and her mother was one of his concubines.
-Philosopher Voltaire believed that Sister Louise Marie-Thérèse was probably the king's illegitimate daughter, even though there's no evidence that Louis XIV had a black mistress.
+Philosopher Voltaire believed that Sister Louise Marie-Thérèse was probably the king's illegitimate daughter, even though no evidence exists that Louis XIV had a Black mistress.

 Greg Jenner, co-presenter of Inside Versailles and consultant to the BBC's Horrible Histories noted in 2016:

-Nabo Was Both A Pet And Servant To The Queen
+Nabo Was Treated As Both A Pet And Servant To The Queen

 Sister Louise Marie-Thérèse Was Convinced Of Her Royal Birth

 Sister Louise Marie-Thérèse picked her name when she made her vows as a nun.
-Notice that her moniker combines the names of her "parents" - the Queen of France, Maria Theresa of Spain, and King Louis XIV.
-When Louis's second wife, Madame de Maintenon, visited the nun at the convent to confront her about her parentage, the Louise Marie-Thérèse rebuked:
+Her moniker combines the names of her "parents" - the Queen of France, Maria Theresa of Spain, and King Louis XIV.
+When Louis's second wife, Madame de Maintenon, visited the nun at the convent to confront her about her parentage, Louise Marie-Thérèse rebuked: